mzazon/awesome-cloud-projects/aws/ec2-fleet-management-spot/ec2-fleet-management-spot.md

    # Wait for fleet to be active
-   echo "Waiting for fleet to become active..." aws ec2 wait fleet-active --fleet-ids "${FLEET_ID}"
+   echo "Waiting for fleet to become active..." sleep 30

-   echo "✅ EC2 Fleet is now active"
+   echo "✅ EC2 Fleet is now operational"
+   ```

    Your EC2 Fleet is now operational and actively managing instance capacity across multiple Availability Zones and instance types.
 The fleet transitions through states (submitted → modifying → active) as it evaluates capacity requirements and launches instances according to your configuration.
 With the fleet active, AWS automatically monitors Spot pricing, handles instance interruptions, and maintains your desired capacity through intelligent rebalancing and replacement strategies.
-   ```

 8. **Create Spot Fleet for comparison**: